zcyisiee/SyncPDF/README.md

 ## Version Number Explanation

-This project uses a combination of [semantic versioning](https://semver.org/) and [Pride Versioning](https://pridever.org/).
+This project uses a combination of [Semantic Versioning](https://semver.org/) and [Pride Versioning](https://pridever.org/).
 The version number format is: "0.MAJOR.MINOR".

 - MAJOR: Incremented by 1 when API incompatible changes are made or when proud improvements are implemented.